innopolis-devops/labs/README.md

 if you build it locally type next:
 `docker run -d --publish 8000:5000 --name clock-server clock-clock:v1.0.0`
 4. Access the website `localhost:8000`
+### Unit tests
+to start unit tests go to the `tests` directory, then choose the file with tests you like and run:
+`pytest <test_file.py>`
+### Use case
+app is available by `localhost:8000`, to view specific timezone one can address next url `localhost:8000/Europe-Moscow` that will show moscow time

 ## Project requirements
 ### User Stories